wavefrontHQ/docs/pages/doc/alerts.md

   * If an alert condition uses larger moving time windows or aligns to a large interval, you can check less frequently.
 For example, an alert that compares a `mavg(6h, ...)` to `mavg(48h, ...)` can be safely checked once an hour or even less.
   * If an alert is non-critical, you can check only as often as needed.

+### What Are Related Insights?

+If your service is **onboarded** to VMware Cloud services and your VMware Cloud organization is also running the VMware Tanzu Insights service, there's a bi-directional communication between Operations for Applications and Tanzu Insights.
+When an alert fires:
+1. We forward that event to Tanzu Insights.
+2. Tanzu Insights correlates that event to one or more insights.
+For details, see [Monitoring resources for service reliability using VMware Tanzu Insights in Tanzu Hub](https://docs.vmware.com/en/VMware-Tanzu-Hub/SaaS/Using-and-Managing-VMware-Tanzu-Hub/GUID-B56F48EF-5C60-4D10-BFE6-026BE8C7B96C.html).
+3. We fetch the insights that are related to each alert and show these insights in the Alerts Browser, Alert Viewer, and Alert Editor.
+If you have the Insights Viewer or Insights Admin service role, you can open each related insight directly in VMware Tanzu Hub and investigate its correlated alerts and events from all sources.

 ## Alert Viewer Tutorial

-Alert Viewer is for investigating a **single alert**.
+The Alert Viewer is for investigating a **single alert firing**.
+You can open the Alert Viewer for a current or past firing.

-When you receive an alert notification, it includes a link to the alert in Alert Viewer.
-The related information in Alert Viewer can help you determine what's going on.
+The related information in the Alert Viewer can help you determine what's going on.
+The related information depends on your [subscription type](subscriptions-differences.html) - VMware Cloud services subscriptions show related insights, while original subscriptions show related alerts.

 ![annotated alert viewer allowing you to solve the problems listed below](images/alert_viewer.png)